spotify/threaddump-analyzer/README.md

   dump taken on a system that was swapping basically getting the GC stuck.
 With a list of top RUNNING methods it should be possible to see this from the analysis.

+* Add a Clear button next to the Analyze button.